DaveBenham/VenomModules/README.md

 The number of polyphonic channels that are sampled and held at the output depends on the number of polyphonic channels found at the row inputs.
 The output polyphony count is the maximum count found between the Trig and Data inputs.

 #### Performance optimization
-To minimize CPU usage you should patch from the bottom and work your way up.
+If you are using oversampling and you do not require the Trigger button, then consider patching from the bottom and work your way up.
 For example, if you only need a 4 step shift register, then patch the trigger and data signals to the 7th row.
 If you patch the top row, then all 10 rows are triggered, and the module needs to do more work and consumes more CPU.
-The CPU usage can be dramatically different when polyphony and/or oversampling is involved.
+The CPU usage can be dramatically different when oversampling is involved.

 #### Polyphony behavior
 If the Trig input is monophonic, and the Data input is polyphonic, then all Data channels will be sampled simultaneously upon receipt of a trigger.